- Blocklist vs. Allowlist

 - Add the Shopify Order Name in Column C

-When a customer has a return that has been on the Blocklist, they will receive a message stating that their order is not available for return.
+When a customer has a return that has been on the Blocklist, they will receive a message stating that their order or the product is not available for return (the message is the same for blocked emails and orders).
 At that point, they can contact your support team email address in the footer of the returns portal.

 We’ve Blocklisted a customer’s email address, but would like them to be able to return on a specific order, do we need to remove their email address from the Blocklist?
 No. Allowlisting the customer’s order number will trump the Blocklist record and allow the customer to return on their order.